damirlj/modern_cpp_tutorials/README.md

 #### Cons
 * It requires a lot of boilerplate code, by specifying the behavioral affordances through interface, that will be internally
 implemented by simple wrapping it around the parameterized type implementation, and non-virtual interface of the enclosing class for forwarding the calls to the private implementation (pimpl idiom).
-* It still employs virtual dispatch, and therefore is not such efficient as [static polymorphism](#tut6)
+* It still employs virtual dispatching, and therefore is not such efficient as [static polymorphism](#tut6)

 ### References